 The Dartmouth Psychology Internship Program provides track-specific training opportunities for psychology interns seeking to develop expertise in the delivery of clinical services and scholarly research in an academic medical center setting.
-We are proud to offer training to interns within our four tracks: Adult Psychology, Child Psychology, Adult Neuropsychology, and Pediatric Neuropsychology.
+We are proud to offer training to interns within our four tracks: Adult Psychology, Child and Pediatric Psychology, Adult Neuropsychology, and Pediatric Neuropsychology.

 The program has been involved in the training of doctoral psychology interns since 1981.
 It has been continuously accredited by the American Psychological Association (APA) since 1983 and is currently accredited in full with the next site visit planned for 2027.